svo80/vti_search/README.md

   -v, --verbose                       If set, display verbose information about reports.
 Use
                                       -vvv to see detailed scan results.

+  -u, --update-key                    If set, offers to enter a new API key.

   -w, --workers WORKERS               Number of concurrent workers.

   --csv                               If set, display results as comma-separated values.